Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 element.<br/>
 Note that you cannot set the identifier of a new Scenario element to one already used by another.

+Default values are provided for the essential properties of the new Scenario configuration
+element: *pipelines* is set to an empty list.<br/>
+These properties are displayed in the DETAILS section of the "Taipy Configs" panel.

 ## Renaming a Scenario configuration